 Part of the difficulty encountered in Jewish schools, particularly the supplementary school, is the discrepancy between what takes place in the school setting and the environment at home.
-If there is insufficient appreciation or respect for Jewish values and traditions in the home environment, it stands to reason that children will not be motivated to participate seriously and continuously in Jewish schooling.
-A study based on direct observation of supplementary schools reveals a clear connection between a child's home life and the effectiveness of Jewish education.
-According to David Schoem in "Explaining Jewish Student Failure" (1982):
+If there is little appreciation or respect for Jewish values and traditions in the home environment, it stands to reason that children will not be motivated to participate seriously and continuously in Jewish schooling.

+A study hased on direct observation of supplementary schools reveals a clear connection between a child's home life and the effectiveness of Jewish education.
+David Schoem reports in "Explaining Jewish Student Failure" (1982):

-"...the explanation for failure of students in the Jewish school lay in their parents' and their own perception that there was no compelling reward to be expected from their education...
-The 12year-olds who complained that 'Hebrew school doesn't matter' were speaking truthfully about the attitudes and behavior they saw valued at home and in the community...
+"... the explanation for failure of students in the Jewish school lay in their parents' and their own perception that there was no compelling reward to be expected from their education....
+The 12-year-olds who complained that 'Hebrew school doesn't matter' were speaking truthfully about the attitudes and behaviors they saw valued at home and in the community.
 For them, going to Harvard 'counted'; studying a portion of the Torah did not."

 Studies show that participation in Jewish learning continues to drop as Jews enter adulthood.
-Among college-age students, no more than an estimated 25% avail themselves of Jewish education services.
-And only one in ten Jewish adults continues to be involved in any type of organized Jewish learning.
+Only one in ten Jewish adults continues to be involved in any type of organized Jewish learning.